How do you automate browser extensions using Selenium?

 What are the new features introduced in Selenium 4?

-Latest Post: Must-Know Tips for Online Data Analytics Certification Our newest member: Finn Scott Recent Posts Unread Posts Tags
+Latest Post: Which online data analytics certificates actually help with job placement?
+Our newest member: yuvraj23 Recent Posts Unread Posts Tags

 Forum Icons: Forum contains no unread posts Forum contains unread posts